 Oxera advises clients on issues relating to economics.
-We have worked closely with regulators, regulated companies and policymakers for over four decades on regulatory matters and have been running training courses in Utility Regulation and Finance for nearly as long.
+We have worked closely with regulators, regulated companies, and policymakers on regulatory matters for over four decades and have been running training courses in Utility Regulation and Finance for nearly as long.
 Our course leaders enjoy sharing their expertise, underpinning their teaching with examples from their experience and case studies to bring the technical concepts to life.